Administrative Specialist II (Jail Health Services)

 - Provide specialized and/or technical program-specific information that requires limited interpretation of established policies, procedures and other relevant sources to internal and external customers over the telephone, in writing and in person.

-- Assist with maintaining physical inventory for healthcare services as part of the Supply/Ops team, which entails, navigate throughout a multi-story building using stairs for up to six hours a day, utilizing a stocking cart and lifting items up to 30 pounds with or without accommodations.
+- Pickup, deliver and stock documents, which entails, navigating throughout a multi-story building using stairs, utilizing a stocking cart and lifting items up to 30 pounds with or without accommodations.

 - Perform basic stocking functions using material handling equipment, load and unload items, and acknowledge receipt of goods and services.